alisa-test/self_replicating_github_app/README.md

 ____

-If you have read until this, you might be interested in the technical documentation for this project, you nerd!
+If you have read until this, you might be interested in the technical specification for this project, you nerd!

 It's here, in a [Google Doc](https://docs.google.com/document/d/1cx0FohDNI9EP5bybJ_hh9nxaztiKvt_zSnMioeu3cSg/edit?usp=sharing)